 Examples of footwear that is NOT appropriate:

-- Grey Silverdale PE T-shirt / GCSE PE T-shirt.
+- Black or grey Silverdale PE T-shirt / GCSE PE T-shirt.

-- Black & white Silverdale long sleeved shirt.
+- Black & white Silverdale long sleeved PE shirt.

 - Thermal base layer (preferably black, but can be any colour - to be worn under grey PE t-shirt).